belle2/basf2/online_book/basf2/skim.rst

       the skimmed uDST, so you can use these in further reconstruction.
-For example, there are skims which use the :ref:`FEI <onlinebook_fei>`, so this computationally expensive reconstruction is performed during the skimming step and does not need to be repeated in further reconstruction.
+For example, there are skims which use the :ref:`FEI <onlinebook_fei>`, so this computationally expensive reconstruction is performed during the skimming step and does not need to be repeated in later reconstruction.

 Mechanics of a skim